-Hal M. Holden-Bache is the executive chef and owner of Lockeland Table which opened in August, 2012 in Nashville, TN.
-However, his love of cooking began years before this most recent restaurant venture.
+Hal M. Holden-Bache is the executive chef and co-owner of Lockeland Table which opened in August 2012 in Nashville, TN.
+However, his love of cooking began years before the East-Nashville restaurant began serving guests.
 As with many chefs, Hal’s culinary education began at a young age cooking alongside his mother, preparing the family meals.
-His passion for knowledge of all things culinary led him to pursue a Culinary Arts degree at Shepherd University, in his hometown of Shepherdstown, West Virginia.
-After graduating, Hal was accepted into the coveted Culinary Apprenticeship Program at the world-class Greenbrier Resort in White Sulphur Springs, West Virginia, a perennial AAA Five-Diamond award winner.
-During his studies at The Greenbrier, Hal was recognized as a rising star and was given the opportunity to intern under world-class chefs including Hartmut Handke CMC, Peter Timmons CMC, Tom Colicchio and Butcher, Larry Griffin.
+His passion for knowledge in this area led him to pursue a Culinary Arts degree at Shepherd University, in his hometown of Shepherdstown, West Virginia.
+After graduating, Hal applied for and was accepted into, the coveted Culinary Apprenticeship Program at the world-class Greenbrier Resort in White Sulphur Springs, West Virginia, a perennial AAA Five-Diamond award winner.
+During his studies at The Greenbrier, Hal took winter leave each year and worked for chefs such as Hartmut Handke CMC, Peter Timmins CMC, Tom Colicchio and butcher Larry Griffin.

 - Winner of the Nashville Scene’s 2014 Iron Fork Competition

 - Road Trip appearance with G. Garvin, The Cooking Channel, 2013

 - Hal was given the George R. Williams Award In Recognition of Participation and Support for “A Taste of Nashville,” an event that helps with local education at Pearl-Cohn Business Magnet High School, 2010

 - Talk of the Town, News Channel 5 Lockeland Table opening promo, 2012

 - Hal once again won “People’s Choice Award” for his Roasted Pear Soup with Gorgonzola/Walnut Crostini, 2007